AvaAvarai/LinkedCircularCoordinates/README.md

 # SimplifiedSCC

-Simplified Static Circular Cooridnates (SCC) to Parallel Coordinates (PC) comparison tool providing a coordinated view of SCC, PC, and tabular views.
+Simplified Static Circular Cooridnates (SCC) and Parallel Coordinates (PC) comparison tool providing a coordinated linked view of SCC, PC, and tabular views.
+A point highlighted in SCC or tabular views are shown highlighted in all three views.
+This is a demonstration of multidimensional general line coordinate construction of SCC and PC for building visual machine learning models from data.

 ## Data